top of page

 Screen Shot 2025-10-20 at 3.24_edited.jpg

-The IRT model is designed for adults experiencing complex mental health conditions, which may include (but are not limited to):
+The PAT model is designed for adults experiencing complex mental health conditions, which may include (but are not limited to):

 • Schizophrenia and schizoaffective disorders